 This webinar, being held December 9, will end with Q&A time so you can ask Mr. Truhe questions about your specific concerns.

-Along with discovering what to expect from the district’s legal counsel and during the hearing, staff will gain best practices to:
+Along with discovering what to expect from the district’s legal counsel and during the hearing, staff gain best practices to:

 With transportation being one of the most requested related services plus increasing litigation surrounding new modes of transportation, school staff have to be prepared to handle the myriad issues that arise.
-Attorney Cynthia Vargas will address educators’ concerns on all things transportation, from determining whether a student requires transportation as a related service to the likely remedies for failure to implement them.
+Attorney Cynthia Vargas addresses educators’ concerns on all things transportation, from determining whether a student requires transportation as a related service to the likely remedies for failure to implement them.

 With transportation being one of the most requested related services plus increasing litigation surrounding new modes of transportation, school staff have to be prepared to handle the myriad issues that arise.
-Attorney Cynthia Vargas will address educators’ concerns on all things transportation, from determining whether a student requires transportation as a related service to the likely remedies for failure to implement them.
+Attorney Cynthia Vargas addresses educators’ concerns on all things transportation, from determining whether a student requires transportation as a related service to the likely remedies for failure to implement them.

 Steer clear of legal potholes by learning best practices to: